Faezeh-Kh/My-Personal-Website/content/authors/admin/_index.md

 interests:
 - Model-Driven Engineering (MDE)
 - Domain-Specific Languages (DSL)
-- Debugging and Testing of models
+- Debugging and Testing of Models
-- Software Testing
+- Model-Based Verification

 # Education to show in About widget
 education: